kaltura/platform-install-packages/doc/deb-cluster-deployment-instructions.md

 ### Apache Load Balancer

-Load balancing is recommended to scale your front and streaming server (e.g. Red5, Wowza) machines.
+Load balancing is recommended to scale your front and streaming machines.
 To deploy an Apache based load balancer, refer to the [Apache Load Balancer configuration file example](https://github.com/kaltura/platform-install-packages/blob/master/doc/apache_balancer.conf).
 This example config uses the `proxy_balancer_module` and `proxy_module` Apache modules to setup a simple Apache based load balancer (refer to official docs about [proxy_balancer_module](http://httpd.apache.org/docs/2.2/mod/mod_proxy_balancer.html) and [proxy_module](http://httpd.apache.org/docs/2.2/mod/mod_proxy.html) to learn more).
 To configure the load balancer on your environment: